-Kim Cupps, Livermore Computing Division Leader, and Adam Bertsch, BlueGene Team Lead, discuss progress on the 20-petaFLOPS Sequoia machine currently being sited at LLNL and scheduled for deployment in the fall of 2012.
+Livermore Computing Division Leader and BlueGene Team Lead discuss progress on the 20-petaFLOPS Sequoia machine.

 WCI works with LLNL's Co-Design Team to ensure that the development of the Laboratory's high-performance computing (HPC) systems is informed by the needs of the software developers through a tight collaborative effort early in the design process.
 Tradeoffs in the hardware and system software designs are informed by the needs of the developers, and the directions of the software research and development community are influenced by early collaborations and insight into those designs.